NYUAD-CRC/crc-docs/source/hpc/training/quick_start.rst

 .. admonition:: Difference between CPUs,Cores and Tasks

 	- On Jubail HPC, One CPU is equivalent to one Core.
-Jubail also has 128 CPUs per node.
 	- In Slurm, the resources (CPUs) are allocated in terms of tasks which are denoted by ``-n`` or ``--natsks``.
 	- By Default, the value of ``-n`` or ``--ntasks`` is one if left undefined.
 	- By Default, Each task is equivalent to one CPU.